 3.4.4 Examples

-Calculating Power: The original study that collected data from Olmstead County, MN collected data on whether or not the participant was diagnosed with MGUS and whether or not the participant died during followup.
-Suppose a new 15 year study is being designed to compare the proportion of participants diagnosed with MGUS that die during followup in Olmstead County, MN to Hennepin County, MN.
+Calculating Power: The original study that collected data from Olmstead County, MN collected data on whether or not the participant had MGUS and whether or not the participant died during followup.
+Suppose a new 15-year study is being designed to compare the proportion of participants diagnosed with MGUS that die during followup in Olmstead County, MN to Hennepin County, MN.
 The proportion of patients diagnosed with MGUS that died during followup in the original study, 0.14, can be used as an estimate for Olmstead County.
 Suppose that 2500 participants from each county will be entered into the study.
-The question of interest is, with a significance level of 0.05., how much power will the study have to detect a 20% difference, either way, in the proportion of participants with MGUS that die during followup.
-That is what is minimum power the study will have to detect a difference of 0.14 and 0.14 ± 0.02.
+The question of interest is, with a significance level of 0.05, how much power the study will have to detect a 20% difference, either way, in the proportion of participants with MGUS that die during followup.
+That is, what is minimum power the study will have to detect a difference between 0.14 and 0.14 ± 0.02.

 Assuming there is a 20% decrease in the death rate, the following values can be used to calculate the power: